 Why The Folly Theater?

-Tran started by sharing her history of Syracuse, NY and her husband from St. Louis and their experience of the almost boutique-style charm that Kansas City exhibited.
-She shared that she doesn’t need the grandeur of Paris, France.
-She’s excited by what Kansas City is doing with its historical buildings and burgeoning populations of diverse peoples and businesses.
+In 2015, Tran moved to Kansas City, MO, from Syracuse, NY along with her husband from St. Louis.
+While some newer transplants to the area might yearn for the grandeur and architectural diversities of cities such as Paris, France, or Chicago, IL, Tran and her husband quickly fell in love with the almost boutique-style charm that Kansas City exhibited.
+She’s excited by what Kansas City is doing with its historical buildings and burgeoning populations of diverse peoples and businesses

 Check out the full Interview!